HomeSite Map

 A final recording session for "If I Fell" can be said to have occurred at the Hollywood Bowl in Los Angeles, California on August 23rd, 1964.
 This concert performance was recorded for the intention of release as a live album by Capitol Records in America in late 1964.
 The producers for this event were Capitol vice-president Voyle Gilmore and George Martin with Hugh Davies as engineer.
 A rough stereo mix of the show was made on August 27th by Voyle Gilmore and Hugh Davies, adding equalization, reverb and limiting.

 Despite their hard work, the album was rejected for release because of the bad quality of the recording.
 The tapes resurfaced in 1977 and, combined with a recording of a 1965 Hollywood Bowl concert, were released as the successful album "The Beatles At The Hollywood Bowl."
-Unfortunately, "If I Fell" did not appear suitable for release and remains in the vaults to this day.
+Unfortunately, "If I Fell" did not appear suitable for release on this 1977 release nor on the album's reissue in 2016 and remains in the vaults to this day.

 Song Structure and Style